By Tim Fitzgerald on Jan 14, 2020 5:00:00 PM

 As QZ points out in their article on Gen Z, the internet is filled with generalizations about generations that many times aren’t really helpful.
 But for brokers, it is clear there is a rising section of young workers that have different thoughts on their benefits, how they interact with the market, and how they want to interact.
 Here are a just a few things Gen Z’ers often care about, and what you can do to make sure you best meet their needs.

 Just like Millennials, Baby Boomers, and every other generation, the term “Gen Z” is just a generalization.
 Every person who falls under the blanket of Gen Z is different and will have different wants, desires, and needs.
 But keeping in mind the larger trends in Gen Z can still be helpful for brokers as you look to find plans that best fit younger employer groups and create open enrollment initiatives.
-It’s also important to know the common question HR and benefits administrators might ask you – check out our free tip sheet HR’s Top Questions for Brokers below!
+It’s also important to know the tools you'll need to enhance your HR client support to best serve your clients.
+Download our free e-book below!

 comments